 Its leaves are rigid green ovals that sprout from the grapes.
 Each root can produce several vines, though one or two may show up at first.
-The berries become green from early spring (March to early May) and will turn red towards the end of May or the end of June.
-The size of the Berry, which will become ripe and purple/black, all depends upon the conditions in which it is grown.
+The berries become green from early spring (March to early May) and turn red towards the end of May or the end of June.
+The size of the berry, which will become ripe and purple/black, all depends upon the conditions in which it is grown.

 Blackberry plant is invasive if not properly cared for